h2non/gentleman/README.md

 go get -u gopkg.in/h2non/gentleman.v0
 ```

 Note: I strongly recommend you to use `gopkg.in` when depending on third-party packages to prevent unexpected breaks of the interface contract in upcoming major versions of the package.
-In minor versions the contract will be strictly maintained.

 ## Goals